jtlivio/P7CO/README.md

 ## 🌍 About the Project

-**Our Mission**
+**Mission**
-To promote a real circular economy worldwide by simplifying the reuse of surplus and waste through innovative technology.
-We connect companies, public entities, and citizens, making material reuse simple, transparent, and measurable.
+Promote a real circular economy worldwide by simplifying the reuse of surplus and waste through innovative technology.
+Connect companies, public entities, and citizens, making material reuse simple, transparent, and measurable.

-**Our Vision**
+**Vision**
-To become the reference platform for sustainable resource management, inspiring a shift toward a regenerative and collaborative economic model, where every material counts and every contribution creates positive, measurable impact for society and the planet.
+Become the reference platform for sustainable resource management, inspiring a shift toward a regenerative and collaborative economic model, where every material counts and every contribution creates measurable impact.

 **Circularity**
 The future begins with every choice: reuse, share, transform!
-P7CO® EcoResupply is the international community that connects companies, citizens, and organizations to give new life to surpluses.
-Here, every action matters.
-Contribute to a more circular economy, reduce waste, and inspire real change.
-Join us and be part of a new generation of solutions: smarter, more collaborative, and more sustainable.
+P7CO® EcoResupply connects companies, citizens, and organizations to give new life to surpluses.
+Every action matters.
+Contribute to a more circular economy, reduce waste, and inspire change.

 ## 🗂️ Repository Structure